thecoderpb/Android-Game-Development-With-LibGDX/Week-1/README.md

 <img src="https://raw.githubusercontent.com/thecoderpb/Android-Game-Development-With-LibGDX/master/blobs/gdx-success-install.png" alt="loading...">

 There you go.
-Your Setup is complete.Go ahead and explore the files and its contents.<br>
+Your Setup is complete.
+Go ahead and explore the files and its contents.<br>
 More references available <a href="https://libgdx.badlogicgames.com/documentation/" alt="loading...">here</a>
+<b><u>NOTE:</b></u><br>
+* It is very likely that you would end up with many errors and issues as you move forward through this course.
+  You might have issues just for setting up the environment.
+I would address most of the common issues nevertheless but I would add that most of the issues can be solved just by googling it out.
+You can reach out to me but I would recommend you do some research yourself as in the process of searching solution for the problem, you would learn alot
+* References and Guides which I will post here might be found overwhelming to you but just focus on the problem.
+As time goes by, you would get used to it.